Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Experiments

-\paragraph{Implementation Details.} We set $\alpha$ to 5.0 for LLaVA-1.5 7B and 13B, and 4.0 for Qwen2-VL 7B.
-The higher value for LLaVA, determined via hyperparameter tuning, reflects its lower original visual and query token attention compared to Qwen, as shown in \figurename~\ref{fig:visual_attention_ratio}.
-Visual saliency maps are computed at layer 11 for LLaVA-1.5 7B, 10 for LLaVA-1.5 13B, and 14 for Qwen2-VL 7B, while cross-modal fusion is enhanced at layers 12-22, 14-20, and 5-18, respectively.
+\paragraph{Implementation Details.} Visual saliency maps are computed at the peak layer identified in \figurename~\ref{fig:visual_movement}: 11 for LLaVA-1.5 7B, 10 for LLaVA-1.5 13B, 14 for Qwen2-VL 7B, and 18 for Qwen3-VL 8B.
+We tune enhancement coefficient $\alpha$ and enhancement layers $\mathcal{L}$ across models using the method in Appendix~\ref{sec:hyperparameter}.
+We set $\alpha$ to 5.0 for LLaVA models and 4.0 for Qwen models.
+The higher value for LLaVA reflects its lower original visual and query token attention, as shown in \figurename~\ref{fig:visual_attention_ratio}.
+Enhancement layers are 12-22, 14-20, 5-18, and 13-23, respectively.
 We set $\beta$ to 1.0 for all models to preserve the original cross-modal balance.
-Additional implementation and hyperparameter tuning details are provided in Appendix~\ref{sec:implementation} and Appendix~\ref{sec:hyperparameter}, respectively.
+Hyperparameter robustness is studied in Section~\ref{sec:analysis}.
+Additional implementation details are in Appendix~\ref{sec:implementation}.